milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 Use of Information

-We use the information discussed above in a number of ways, such as:
+We use the information discussed above in the following ways:

 Processing applications and transactions;
 Verifying your identity (such as when you access your account information);